vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 This core activity generated the following new knowledge in the field of applied AI for document processing:

 1. **Quantified performance of neurosymbolic graph + vector + usage-weighted retrieval on construction documents**
    We established that this hybrid architecture can achieve 84% precision@5 at 10k+ document scale and that usage-driven edge updates yield measurable improvement (8 percentage points over 4 weeks) without pathological degradation.
-This extends prior work on graph-based retrieval to a new domain with heterogeneous, operational documents and validates the neurosymbolic approach for domain-specific applications.

-2. **Multi-signal classification benchmarks with micro-agent orchestration for construction document categories**
+2. **Multi-signal classification benchmarks for construction document categories**
-   We produced the first known classification benchmarks for Bills, POs, Contracts, Variations, Day Sheets and QA records in construction sub-contractor email/document streams, showing that multi-signal approaches with micro-agent routing achieve 88% macro-F1 while single-signal approaches plateau at ~71%.
+   We produced the first known classification benchmarks for Bills, POs, Contracts, Variations, Day Sheets and QA records in construction sub-contractor email/document streams, showing that multi-signal approaches achieve 88% macro-F1 while single-signal approaches plateau at ~71%.

-3. **Latency bounds for neurosymbolic pipelines at 10k+ document scale**
+3. **Latency bounds for neurosymbolic pipelines at scale**
-   We determined that with parallel traversal, caching and micro-RPA context pre-loading, P95 latency can be held below 500ms at 10,000+ document scale, but that these optimisations are essential (not optional).
-This informs design of similar large-scale document intelligence systems.
+   We determined that with parallel traversal and caching, P95 latency can be held below 500ms at 10,000+ document scale, but that these optimisations are essential (not optional).

 4. **Transfer learning limits between sub-contractors**
-   We quantified that cross-company accuracy drop is approximately 12 percentage points and that 200 labelled documents are sufficient to recover performance, providing a practical adaptation guideline for multi-tenant document AI systems.
+   We quantified that cross-company accuracy drop is approximately 12 percentage points and that 200 labelled documents are sufficient to recover performance.

-These findings are documented in internal research notes and experiment logs, and inform both the Quotech product and future work in neurosymbolic document intelligence.
+---

+## Remaining uncertainties for future years (2025/26 onwards)

+The following technical uncertainties remain unresolved and will form the basis of continued experimental work in Core Activity 1:

+- **Handwritten document processing**: Accuracy on handwritten day sheets (62%) remains below acceptable thresholds.
+FY26+ work will investigate construction-specific OCR training and hybrid extraction approaches.
+- **Extreme scale behaviour**: Testing at 10k+ documents met targets, but behaviour at 50k+ and 100k+ document scale is unknown.
+- **Cross-company adaptation efficiency**: While 200 documents was sufficient for recovery, minimising this adaptation requirement is an open research question.
+- **Long-term neuroplasticity stability**: Usage-driven weighting improved accuracy over 4 weeks, but long-term stability (6+ months) and potential drift are untested.

 ---